AdaCore/ada_coding_standards/ada_coding_standards/chapters/02_guidelines.rst

 lead will have to think about which guidelines to apply and how best to apply each guideline selected.

-Many of these rules can also be considered "good" programming practices.
+Many of these rules can also be considered *good* programming practices.
 As such, many of them can be directly correlated to the ISO/IEC Guidance to Avoiding Vulnerabilities in Programming Languages [TR24772]_.
 When a rule addresses one of these vulnerabilities, it is listed in the appropriate